 It’s not uncommon for couples to break up because of their ego.

 Nobody wants to back off.
 And no one likes to lose an argument.
-Sadly though, someone WILL lose, and may feel the relationship is not for them.
-If this is the case, you might be pushing the right person away because you’re not sure how to deal with each other.
+Sadly though, someone WILL lose, with the other believing the relationship is not for them.
+If this is the case, you would be pushing the right person away because you’re not sure how to deal with each other.